M14 rifle: AWC G2A Sniper Rifle

-AWC G2A Sniper Rifle is a modified M14 with bullpup stock designed by Lynn McWilliams and Gale McMillian in the late 1990s.
+The AWC G2A is a modified M14 with bullpup stock designed by Lynn McWilliams and Gale McMillian in the late 1990s.
 Produced and delivered for testing at the Fort Bragg sniper school.
+They consist of the G2, G2A and G2FA models.

 M21 and M25 sniper rifles

 The M21 and M25 are accurized sniper models of the M14, assembled with more care and precision than is standard.

+GA SOCOM-16 M14 Designated Marksman Rifle (DMR)

+Refurbished and upgraded M14 rifle by Government Arsenal GA SOCOM-16 model, very similar to the Springfield Armory M1A SOCOM 16 rifle.
+Uses a 16" barrel specified for Special Operations Command units' requirement, as compared to standard M14 which uses the original 22" barrel, and EBR which uses an 18" barrel.

 Commercial production

 Federal Ordnance

-From 1984 to 1991, Federal Ordnance of South El Monte, California, sold a semiauto version of the M14 rifle.
-Initially named the M14 or M14A, the rifle used an aftermarket semiauto receiver fitted with surplus USGI M14 parts.
+From 1984 to 1991, Federal Ordnance of South El Monte, California, sold a semi-automatic version of the M14 rifle.
+Initially named the M14 or M14A, the rifle used an aftermarket semi-automatic receiver fitted with surplus USGI M14 parts.
 All receivers were machined from castings of AISI 8620 alloy steel.
 Except for the first 50 receivers, the castings were supplied by Electro Crisol Metal, S.A., of Santander, Spain, then imported to the US for heat treatment, finish machining, and exterior phosphate treatment.
 M14 and M14A receivers were heat-treated using the carburizing process by a firm in Santa Ana, California, followed by finish machining on a CNC machine at Federal Ordnance in South El Monte.

 Federal Ordnance M14 and M14A receivers were heat-treated and carburized according to USGI M14 requirements.
 Each completed production rifle was proof fired, then tested for functioning by firing three rounds.
 USGI parts and bolts were used extensively in Federal Ordnance rifles through at least serial number 88XX.
 In 1989, Federal Ordnance renamed the rifle the M14SA and M14CSA.
 Rifles in the 93XX serial range and higher have modified receivers designed to accept Chinese-made bolts, barrels, and other parts owing to a shortage of original USGI components.
 About 51,000 complete Federal Ordnance M14 rifles and 60,000 or more receivers were manufactured before production was halted in late 1991.